javierdelapuente/paas-charm/README.md

   * How the configuration options of the charm map to environment variables, configurations or another method of passing the information to the app
-  * The requirements and conventions for how users need to configure their app to work with PaaS App Charmer
+  * The requirements and conventions for how users need to configure their app to work with PaaS Charm
   * Which web server to use
 1. Raise a pull request to [rockcraft](https://github.com/canonical/rockcraft) adding a new extension and profile for the framework.
 This is the flask